astorlucas/petclinic-based-automation/readme.md

 - Use the loaded data in your test methods to drive parameterized tests, **this is going to be evaluated**.

 ### 2. Milestone 2 ✅
+- Validate API behavior with automated integration tests using Postman
+- Create a collection of tests for each function provided by the API
+- Use data-driven tests (https://www.youtube.com/watch?v=RH8b3gbujPY) **this is going to be evaluated**.
+- User collection variables
+- Write useful validations
+- Add the collection and variables to the github respository
+- Add the result and your conclusions to the final academic report.

+### 2. Milestone 3 ✅
 - Validate API behavior with automated integration tests using REST-assured
 - Implement integration tests for all REST API endpoints.
 - Cover all REST endpoints (GET, POST, PUT, DELETE).